nla/folio-pickslip-viewer/README.md

 ## Printing

 Callslips (pickslips) can be printed via PDF files.
-Pickslips are printed in two halves, aligned to a performation in the paper.
+Pickslips are printed in two halves, aligned to a perforation in the paper.
 Each pickslip is printed to a single PDF using Flying Saucer with Open PDF.
 Multiple pickslips can be printed (in which case single page PDF files are stitched together).